Tanzanian safari: Ngorongoro Crater

 Dad enjoying the picnic

 After lunch, it was getting pretty warm.
 The fog had burned off the rim.
 Back on the game-watching trail, we watched a lioness stalk zebras in the grass.
-She inched closer and closer to the zebras as they walked single-fine down a game trail to a watering hole.
+She inched closer and closer to the zebras as they walked single-file down a game trail to a watering hole.
 Finally she sprang.
 She leaped for the last zebra, but it escaped with a burst of speed, and she padded back up the trail to begin again.
 I was unable to get a good photo, but it was fascinating to watch.

 We spotted only one cheetah on the trip, one that had just given up a chase for a gazelle.
 It was resting in the grass when we arrived on the scene.
 See it at bottom right?
 We hoped it would try again, and we watched for quite a while.
 Like all cats, however, the cheetah did not perform on demand.